Driving Basics &

 from Heidelberg to Nürnberg and the Fairy Tale Road (Märchenstraße)

 from Frankfurt to Hannover.
-Guided bus tours are available along
+While guided bus tours are available along

-these routes, but the best way to see them is by driving yourself.
+most of these routes, the best way to see them is by driving yourself.

 along the way.
 If you do choose to travel one of these routes, do